maheshsabnis/advreact_lnt/assignments.md

  # Day 3

+Duration: 120 Mins

  For the following two problem statements, you must create Action and Reducer

- 1. Modify the ListCategoriesComponent based on tyhe following requirements
+ 1. Modify the ListCategoriesComponent based on the following requirements
     - When the row is clicked, then the selected category details must be shown in AddCategoryComponent
     - The End-User can edit this data and click on 'Save' button, the updated record values must be shown back in the ListCategoryComponent
-2. Create a SearchComponent with the text-element in it, end-user can enter category base price in it and then the ListCategoryComponent must show all categories having BasePrice lesxs than the value of BasePrice entered in the Text-Element
+2. Create a SearchComponent with the text-element in it, end-user can enter category's base price in it and then the ListCategoriesComponent must show all categories having BasePrice less than the value of BasePrice entered in the Text-Element
+    - Action
+    - Reducer